Fox Theater (Bakersfield, California): Theater is remodeled to Art Deco theme

 The Bakersfield Fox was an early work of Los Angeles theater architect S. Charles Lee.
 The exterior of the building is in the Spanish Colonial Revival style, as was the original interior.
 The 1500 seat auditorium was designed in the "atmospheric" style popularized by architect John Eberson, and featured a plain ceiling set with small lights to resemble stars in a night sky, while the walls were lined by decorative false walls with murals painted on the real walls behind them depicting open countryside, all meant to suggest that the auditorium was in fact a Mediterranean walled garden.

 Though the building survived the 1952 earthquake intact, the following year the interior of the theatre was remodeled.
 The original Mediterranean theme was replaced with an Art Moderne motif, which was the style favored by Charles Skouras, then the head of Fox-West Coast Theatres.
 With the re-theme, a large concession area was added to the lower lobby of the theater.
 In the auditorium, the "garden walls" were stripped away, and the murals painted over.
 The ceiling's night sky effect with its twinkling recessed star lights was retained.

 A more limited remodeling of the building's exterior brought a new marquee, box office, and entrance foyer, embellished with glitzy neon signage, colorful terrazzo flooring, and bright metals.
 The remodel was representative of 1950s Hollywood style and showmanship.
-With this remodel, the screen was replaced with a state-of-the-art super-wide CinemaScope 20' x 45' format and the theater's projectors were upgraded with 6000-watt carbon arc lamps and anamorphic lenses.
+With this remodel, the screen was replaced with a state-of-the-art super-wide CinemaScope 20 × 45 ft format and the theater's projectors were upgraded with 6000-watt carbon arc lamps and anamorphic lenses.